rjvandoesburg/laravel-jira-rest-client/README.md

 ```php
 $issue = \Jira::issue('ISSUE-3')->get();
 ```

+_deprecating most helpers because writing helpers for all classes is too much maintenance_

 ### Middleware
 To alter the Guzzle Client used for requests you can add middleware to alter the options.
 To add new middleware you need to alter `config/atlassian/jira.php` and add the class to the `client_options` array.